California's Near-Record Snowpack Is Melting Into Raging Rivers

 Massive Sierra Nevada snowpack + hot weather = raging rivers in CA. Six have died already this year on the Kern. @NPR pic.twitter.com/HHz6Evfu0W— Nathan Rott (@NathanRott) June 28, 2017

 But the issues with snowmelt aren't unique to Kern this year.
-Up and down the Sierra Nevada Mountains, waterways are flooding with snowmelt.
+Up and down the Sierra Nevada, waterways are flooding with snowmelt.
 Further up California's Central Valley, homeowners were evacuated when the King River breached the riverbank.
 Reservoirs are near full.

 Compounding matters is the fact that water officials aren't entirely sure how much snow there is left to melt.

-"What we noticed during the heat-wave is that the area of snow that is still covered up there didn't really reduce from one extent to the other," says David Rizzardo, of California's Department of Water Resources.
+"What we noticed during the heat wave is that the area of snow that is still covered up there didn't really reduce from one extent to the other," says David Rizzardo, of California's Department of Water Resources.
 "There was just an incredible amount of depth.
-There's still probably easily, five-, 10-feet of snow in some of these places."
+There's still probably easily 5, 10 feet of snow in some of these places."

 Here’s a look at the #Sierra #snow melt this year, but it hasn’t all melted yet! #cawx pic.twitter.com/Ouq7CwTTbO— NWS Sacramento (@NWSSacramento) June 27, 2017